that404nerd/md2html-with-css/README.md

 ```bash
 ./convert.sh --dest ./posts/ ./md/*.md
 ```

+##### NOTE: `--resource-path=.:images` flag is added to this commit which will allow the user to place images locally in their markdown files.
+Don't forget to change the `images` with the directory that contains your images

 Here the `./posts/` directory is where the HTML files will be placed and `./md/*.md` is where all the Markdown files are located
 Also an CSS file is included in the root directory of the repo